sathyabaarathisr/pneumococcal_vaccine_BIS/README.md

-# Baseline immune features to predict pneumococcal vaccines response in older adults
+# Distinct baseline immune characteristics associated with responses to conjugated and unconjugated pneumococcal polysaccharide vaccines in older adults

-The data and scripts used for generating the main and extended figures in **"Distinct baseline immune characteristics associated with responses to conjugated and unconjugated pneumococcal polysaccharide vaccines in older adults"**.
+This repository consists of data and scripts used for generating results, figures, and tables published in the article: https://www.nature.com/articles/s41590-023-01717-5

-**Folder organization**
-- /data/main_fig: data files required for the generation of main figures.
-- /data/extended_data_fig: data files required for the generation of extended figures.
-- /scripts/main_fig: scripts required for the generation of main figures.
-- /scripts/extended_data_fig: scripts required for the generation of extended figures.